OneKey-Network/addressability-framework/mvp-spec/model/redirect-post-ids-prefs-request.md

 </td>
 <td>

-The domain name of the sender of this response (the operator domain name)
+The domain name of the sender of this request (the website domain)

 **Examples:**